When to visit the vet?

 Diagnosis

 X-rays or a contrast study of the esophagus can also be helpful in identifying structural changes or foreign bodies.
-Blood tests can be performed to rule out infections or systemic diseases as the cause.
+Blood tests may be performed to rule out infections or systemic diseases as the cause.

 Therapy